tlwu2013/crossIndexUpdateTool_from_bentito/README.md

     `python3 crossIndexUpdateTool.py 4.8 4.10 --needs-attention True`

 will run a report for moving from version of OpenShift 4.8 to 4.10 showing only the operators that would be problem for such an upgrade.

+    `python3 crossIndexUpdateTool.py 4.8 4.10 --output=md`

+will run a report and output as markdown (`--output=html` for HTML output, or leave blank as it's the default)

 ---
 In the repo, `resource/index` contains the Red Hat Operator indexes which are